MicrosoftDocs/learn/learn-pr/reactors/data-manipulate-clean/includes/3-missing-data.md

 <details><summary>How might you go about dropping just column 3?</summary>

-<p>Hint: Remember that you will need to supply both the axis parameter and the `how` parameter.
+<p>Hint: Remember that you will need to supply both the axis parameter and the <code>how</code> parameter.

 You can add code, too: